 Why you will love this recipe:

-- It's so easy!
+- Cooking steak has never been so easy!
 Forgot to take your steaks out to thaw?
 No worries!
 Cooking frozen steak in an air fryer will save you so much time.
+This is one of those easy recipes that is almost too good to be true.

-- Even though the steaks are cooked from frozen they turn out so juicy and tender!
+- Even though the steaks are cooked from frozen they still turn out so juicy and tender!

-- You can cook any type of steak from frozen in an air fryer: whether it's frozen T-bone steak in air fryer, frozen Filet Mignon in air fryer, frozen Sirloin steak in air fryer, frozen Ribeye steak in air fryer, or frozen New York Strip steak in air fryer.
+- You can cook any type of steak from frozen in an air fryer including frozen T-bone steak, frozen Filet Mignon, frozen Sirloin steak, frozen Ribeye steak or frozen New York Strip steak.

-- No matter how you like your steak, whether it's medium rare, medium, or well done, I've included directions for how to cook your steak exactly how you like including a handy air fryer steak cooking chart.
+- No matter what your preferred level of doneness that you like your steak, whether it's medium rare, medium, or well done, I've included directions for how to cook your steak exactly how you like including a handy air fryer steak cooking chart.

 - When you air fry frozen steak the clean up is so simple and easy.